Hacking-the-Cloud/hackingthe.cloud/content/aws/enumeration/discover_secrets_in_public_aims.md

 # Search for sensitive information in configuration files
 grep -ri 'password\|secret\|key' /home
 ```
 Run the script on each instance:
 ```bash
 chmod +x scan.sh
 ./scan.sh
 ```
 2. **Using Specialized Tools:**
 Tools like [truffleHog](https://github.com/trufflesecurity/trufflehog) and [gitleaks](https://github.com/gitleaks/gitleaks) can detect sensitive information in codebases and configurations.

-### Additional Resources

-For an in-depth exploration of public AMIs and associated risks, I highly recommend reading the extensive research article by [Eduard Agavriloae](https://www.linkedin.com/in/eduard-k-agavriloae/) and [Matei Josephs](https://www.linkedin.com/in/matei-anthony-josephs-325ba5199/), which this article draws heavily from.
-You can find it [here](https://securitycafe.ro/2024/05/08/aws-cloudquarry-digging-for-secrets-in-public-amis/).